-CHAPTER 3 Authorization
+CHAPTER 4 Authorization

 - Authorize an Org Using the Web-Based Flow

 - Authorize an Org Using the JWT-Based Flow

 - Create a Private Key and Self-Signed Digital Certificate

 - Create a Connected

 App

 - Use an Existing Access Token Instead of Authorizing

 - Authorization Information for an Org

+- Log Out of an Org

-The Dev Hub allows you to create, delete, and manage your Salesforce scratch orgs.
+The Dev Hub org allows you to create, delete, and manage your Salesforce scratch orgs.
 After you set up your project on your local machine, you authorize with the Dev Hub org before you can create a scratch org.